Rapptz/discord.py/docs/ext/commands/commands.rst

 Following are **not supported** by hybrid commands:

-- Variadic arguments
+- Variable number of arguments such as `*arg: int`
 - Nested command groups more than one
 - Many :class:`~typing.Union` types

 Apart from that, All other features such as converters, checks, autocomplete, flags etc. are supported on hybrid commands.
+Note that for decorators related to application commands such as :func:`discord.app_commands.autocomplete` etc. should be placed below the :meth:`.Bot.hybrid_command` decorator.

 For convenience and ease in writing code, The :class:`~ext.commands.Context` class implements some behavioural changes for various methods and attributes: